chapter-three/applenews/README.md

 Fatal error: undefined '['
 ```

 **Solution:** This means that your version of PHP does not meet minimum standards.
-Version 5.3 and below are not able to process the bracketed php formatting of the AppleNews library.
+Version 5.3 and below are not able to process the bracketed php formatting of the AppleNewsAPI library.
 Updating your version of PHP to 5.4 and above will fix this.

 ---